honghan-dev/safehome/README.md

 - Hardhat: A development environment to compile, deploy, test, and debug your Ethereum software.

-To use the app, follow these steps:
+ :hammer: To use the app, follow these steps:

 1. Clone the repository to your local machine.
     ```